 Hearing Panel: The College's formal grievance process provides for a live hearing.
 Live hearings are conducted with all parties physically present in the same hearing room, or at either the College's discretion or the request of Complainant or Respondent, any or all parties, witnesses, and other participants may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
 At the conclusion of the investigation, the Title IX Coordinator or designee will refer the Investigation Packet to the Chair of the Hearing Panel.
 The Hearing Panel consists of three (3) decision-makers, which includes the Chair of the Hearing Panel.
-Typically, for student Respondents/student Organizations, the Chair is a member of the Division of Student Life; for employee Respondents, the Chair is a member of the Department of Human Resources; and for faculty Respondents, the Chair is a member of the Provost's staff.
+The Chair of the Hearing Panel is designated by the Title IC Coordinator and can be an employee of the College, or an external professional engaged by the College.